Boom Supersonic reveals a new design for its ultrafast passenger jet—with more engines

 The biggest change in the configuration that Denver-based Boom unveiled at the Farnborough International Airshow outside London is an added engine: Overture now features four instead of the previous design’s three.

 The new design places each engine in a separate pod below Overture’s delta-shaped wing and features a carbon-composite fuselage that narrows above the wing for better supersonic aerodynamics (known as an “area rule” design).
-As a result, it looks less like the Concorde jets that crossed the Atlantic at speeds just above Mach 2 until 2003 and more like the Air Force’s 1956-vintage B-58 supersonic bomber.
+As a result, it looks less like the Concorde jets that crossed the Atlantic until 2003 at speeds just above Mach 2 and more like the Air Force’s 1956 vintage B-58 supersonic bomber.

-“The aircraft is now designed for manufacturability and for maintenance,” Boom CEO Blake Scholl tells Fast Company.
+“The aircraft is now designed for manufacturability and for maintenance,” Boom founder and CEO Blake Scholl tells Fast Company.
 “The tail-mounted engine in the old design would have been difficult to reach and maintain.”

 He notes a twin-engine design, something shown in a 2016 rendering from Boom, would have required larger-diameter engines than the company could hope to adopt for supersonic flight.